 Enjoy your trip to Greenwich by rail or river, it takes no time at all.
-We're just 20 minutes from central London by DLR, or make the journey part of the fun and arrive by boat.
+We're just 8 minutes from central London by rail, 20 minutes by DLR, or make the journey part of the fun and arrive by boat.

 For Greenwich town centre, the nearest stations are: